codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/pipeline-settings.md

 You can then select specific clusters for individual pipelines, through the **Kubernetes cluster** option in the [Pipeline's Policies section]({{site.baseurl}}/docs/pipelines/pipelines/#policies).

-## Template section

-Here you can define global template behavior.
-The options are:

-* Enable [pipeline templates]({{site.baseurl}}/docs/pipelines/pipelines/#using-pipeline-templates) for users.
-If this is enabled some pipelines can be marked as templates and users can still select them when creating a new pipeline.
-* Decide if users can clone an existing pipeline (along with its triggers and associated parameters) when [creating a new pipeline]({{site.baseurl}}/docs/pipelines/pipelines/#creating-a-pipeline).

-Note that templates are simply normal pipelines “marked” as a template.
-There is no technical difference between templates and actual pipelines.

 ## Pipeline YAML section